-“At any rate, we should get back,” Gwen interrupted Marong’s self-aggrandising banter.
-“Mia, I know that you’re to thank for our lodgings, and I certainly don’t mind that we’re neighbours.
-If there's something you want to talk to me about, come to my apartment.”
+"At any rate, we should get back," Gwen interrupted Marong's self-aggrandising banter.
+"Mia, I know that you are to thank for our lodgings, and I certainly don't mind that we're neighbours.
+If there's something you want to talk to me about, come to my apartment."

-“Sleep well!”
+"Sleep well!"
 Marong called out, waving a hand casually in the air.
-“The detector better be off!
-I could kill for a smoke...”
+"This time, the detector better be off!
+I could kill for a smoke..."

 Gwen and Petra left the penthouse, followed closely by Mayuree.

-“Look, I can explain.
-Please let me explain.”
-Mayuree followed them out the door, touching Gwen's arm over familiarly.
+"Look, I can explain.
+Please let me explain."
+Mayuree followed them out the door, touching Gwen's arm with far too much familiarity.

-“Come down with us?
-We can talk in private,” Gwen offered.
-She was interested too, in how Marong came to be their menace-in-residence.
+"Alright, come in then.
+We can talk in private," Gwen offered.
+She was interested in how Marong came to be their menace-in-residence.